nbeversl/urtext_docs/README.md

 Being in plaintext, it is also human readable as-is.
 However, you will have to track down links and references manually.

-# Table of Contents (does not appear correctly in Markdown format)
+# Table of Contents (does not yet appear correctly in Markdown format)

 Table of Contents
 Version: 0.2.0-alpha"Version: 0.2.0-alpha"